jaseci-labs/mtp-evaluation/README.md

 This artifact accompanies the OOPSLA 2025 paper "Meaning-Typed Programming: Language Abstraction and Runtime for Model-Integrated Applications".
 It provides a complete implementation of MTP a novel programming language abstraction that enables type-safe integration of Large Language Models (LLMs) into traditional programming workflows.

-> **The Meaning-Typed Programming (MTP) paradigm is implemented in the Jaseci ecosystem as the MTLLM plugin to the Jac programming language.
+> **The Meaning-Typed Programming (MTP) paradigm is implemented in the Jaseci Open-Sourced ecosystem as the MTLLM plugin to the Jac programming language.
 What's being referred to as the 'MTP' implementation in the paper is this MTLLM plugin.**

 **Key Innovation**: MTLLM bridges the gap between the structured world of programming languages and the unstructured outputs of LLMs through a type system that captures both structural types and semantic meaning, enabling compile-time guarantees for AI-powered functions.